riccardo-giomi/rails-todo-list/README.md

 A Ruby on Rails 7.0.6 application to manage, surprise surprise, a list of todos.

+Todos have a title, a description and a position and they can be moved by dragging and dropping them.

+The application is an excercise of mine to learn how to use:

+- Rails 7
+- My own quickstart Rails template
+- Hotwire (Turbo Frames and Turbo Streams)
+- StimulusJS
+- TailwindCSS
+- SortableJS

 ## Versions and requirements

 The current Ruby on Rails version is 7.0.6